bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 1. What are you building?
 2. What can go wrong?
 3. What should you do about those things that can go wrong?
 4. Did you do a decent job of analysis?

+Some answers:
+1. Threat model that secures residents privacy data
+2. e.g. privacy data can be accessed unauthorized
+3. e.g. determine right state of access rights
+4. Bit by bit

 ## b) Incident analyses